 2 Timothy 3:2 For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, 3 unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, 4 traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, 5 having a form of godliness but denying its power.
 And from such people turn away!

-Chapter 25 of 1 Samuel tells the story of how Abigail was not treated well by Nabal.
-Nabal acted stubbornly petty, and David wanted to kill him and his entourage, but Abigail successfully maneuvered around Nabal and protected his entourage.
+In 1 Samuel chapter 25, we find the account of Abigail, who was not treated well by her husband Nabal.
+Because Nabal acted stubbornly and miserly, David intended to kill him and his men.
+However, Abigail took the initiative, circumvented Nabal, managed the situation wisely, and protected her household.

-Conditions of Divorce in the Old and New Testaments
+Conditions for Divorce in the Old and New Testaments

-Deuteronomy 21:10 "When you go out to war against your enemies, and the Lord your God delivers them into your hand, and you take them captive, 11 and you see among the captives a beautiful woman, and desire her and would take her for your wife, 12 then you shall bring her home to your house, and she shall shave her head and trim her nails.
+Deuteronomy 21:10 “When you go out to war against your enemies, and the Lord your God delivers them into your hand, and you take them captive, 11 and you see among the captives a beautiful woman, and desire her and would take her for your wife, 12 then you shall bring her home to your house, and she shall shave her head and trim her nails.
 13 She shall put off the clothes of her captivity, remain in your house, and mourn her father and her mother a full month; after that you may go in to her and be her husband, and she shall be your wife.
-14 And it shall be, if you have no delight in her, then you shall set her free, but you certainly shall not sell her for money; you shall not treat her brutally, because you have humbled her.
+14 And it shall be, if you have no delight in her, then you shall treat her as a free woman and let her go.
+But you shall not sell her at all for money; you shall not treat her as a slave, because you have humbled her.

 1 Timothy 5:8 But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever.